 Diet plays an important role in overall health, including the largest organ of the body, the skin.

 To this day, there is still a disagreement in the healthcare world about whether consumption of excessive amounts of unhealthy fats, refined and processed foods, and chocolate really cause breakouts or not.
 This baffles me as science has proven that processed, fried and greasy foods are high in unhealthy, damaged fats, refined and artificial sugars, and refined flours – all of which task the liver, impact blood sugar levels, and negatively affect the immune system and hormonal balance.
 To me there is no question these should be eliminated entirely and certainly as much as possible when experiencing cyclic acne.
 It is well known that diet plays a major role in the health of the body.

 Foods to Avoid – the following foods promote the body’s inflammatory response and are often man-made, making them hard to digest and eliminate.

 - fried foods

 - white refined sugars and flours often used to make pastries, crackers, and breads

-- Fiber – helps the body eliminate excess hormones in turn supports hormone and blood sugar balance, promotes intestinal and immune system health.
+- Fiber – helps the body eliminate excess hormones which, in turn, supports hormone and blood sugar balance, and promotes intestinal and immune system health.

 - Antioxidants – support cellular health and fight free radicals within the body.

-- Fermented Foods- kimchi, sauerkraut, kefir, kombucha or supplementing a probiotic provide the gut with healthy bacteria to fight infection and inflammation, as well as boost the immune system.
+- Fermented Foods- kimchi, sauerkraut, kefir, kombucha, and supplementing with a probiotic provide the gut with healthy bacteria to fight infection and inflammation, as well as boost the immune system.

 - Warm Lemon Water – start each day with eight ounces to support liver function.
 Herbalist Rosemary Gladstar suggests drinking 4 quarts of water a day to keep the body and skin properly hydrated.